-While it would be nice to have a vaccine for COVID-19 tomorrow, the reality is that it will likely be a while before such a treatment is available, and our best bet in the fight against the coronavirus remains taking the strongest measures possible to keep our environments clean, and limiting our chance of exposure to the virus.
+While it would be nice to have a vaccine for COVID-19 tomorrow, the reality is that it will likely be a while before such a treatment is available, and our best bet in the fight against the coronavirus remains to take the strongest measures possible to keep our environments clean and limiting our chance of exposure to the virus.

-Restaurants, bars, music venues, movie theaters and other indoor businesses that deal with high volumes of customers will be fighting a similar fight, working on solutions to keep their buildings, and the air within them, as clean as possible.
+Restaurants, bars, music venues, movie theaters, and other indoor businesses that deal with high volumes of customers will be fighting a similar fight, working on solutions to keep their buildings, and the air within them, as clean as possible.
 One of the best ways to fight the airborne spread of COVID-19 in crowded spaces is through the use of an air purification system.
-First Choice Heating & Cooling has already installed REME HALOS for townships, nursing homes, warehouses and dialysis centers.
+First Choice Plumbing, Heating & Air Conditioning has already installed REME HALOS for townships, nursing homes, warehouses, and dialysis centers.

 Can COVID-19 be spread through the air?

 This topic has been fiercely studied and debated since the pandemic broke out.
 The World Health Organization (WHO), Centers for Disease Control (CDC), and other health institutes have stated over the past few months that the virus is primarily spread through droplets released into the air when an infected individual coughs or sneezes.
 The prevailing theory has been that the heavy droplets that carry the virus do not linger in the air long, instead of settling on surfaces.
 While this may be true, there is mounting evidence that airborne transmission may have been previously underestimated, and that the virus can spread through the air, in much smaller particles that can float around for hours after people talk or breathe out.